 The College will offer a quality Arts program for all students to enjoy.
 This will include Visual Art, Music, Drama, Media and Dance within the class curriculum, as specialist subjects and as after school clubs.
+The Music program will incorporate Choirs, Bands and Musical Productions.
 Private music tuition, at a cost to parents, will also be offered for a wide range of musical instruments.
 There will be Languages other than English learned at the College.
 Technology studies will include the latest in ICT and Computing as well as Design challenges and competitions.
 Physical Education and Fitness programs will be part of the curriculum and Health awareness will be encouraged at each year level.
 This specialist area includes Physical Education lessons, Health lessons and Fitness sessions.
-Swimming lessons will be held during the year, for all Pre Primary to Year 6 students.

-College Extra-Curricular Programs will provide students with an opportunity to participate in a wide range of different activities and will include After School Clubs such as Lego, Minecraft, fitness, art, gardening and drone clubs
+Swimming lessons will be held during the year, daily for 1 week for all Pre Primary to Year 6 students.
+College Extra-Curricular Programs will provide students with an opportunity to participate in a wide range of different activities and will include Before and After School Clubs such as Art, Cross Country, Gardening and After School Sports.